danttis/wgrp/README.md

 # MESOR WGRP - PACKAGE

 The `MWGRP` package is a data science tool aimed at analyzing widespread generalized renewal processes.
 Using an approach based on WGRP (Weibull-based renewal processes) [[1]](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0133772), the package allows one to study the behavior of systems exposed to interventions.
-Although generally used for technological systems, WGRP can be applied to any system on which preventive and corrective events might arise.
+Although generally used for technological systems, WGRP can be applied to any system on which interventions (e.g. preventive and corrective maintenance) might arise.

 ### Application Examples

-- **Equipment Breakdown**: After a few breaks, the system tends to weaken.
-It is possible to model and predict future breakdown behavior.
+- **Production Systems Breakdowns**: After registering when a few corrective and preventive interventions occurs, the  times between these interventions can be modeled via WGRP.
+It makes possible to evaluate the quality of the interventions as well as to predict when new interventions will be demanded.
+Further, one can compare the performance of a number of systems via the respective WGRP models [[2]](https://www.sciencedirect.com/science/article/abs/pii/S0951832018308391).

-- **Decrease in a Company's Shares**: If a company presents significant drops, even at random intervals, these drops can explain its future behavior.
+- **Decrease in the value of a Company's Shares**: If a company presents relevant drops through the time, the times between drops can be modeled and thus forecasted via WGRP.
+Further, one can compare the finance performance of a number of companies via the respective WGRP models.

+- **Natural Catastrophic Events**: In the face of the history of when previous catastrophic events have occurred, one can model and forecast when new catastrophic events might occur.
+It is also possible to compare the natural condition between territories.

 ## How to use